RESOURCES·BLOG·AI COMPLIANCE

 Add Control Center for the sign-off chain, Regression Bank for the memory of past incidents, and the five things the auditor wants are one query away.

-Read the first enforcement actions carefully.
-The companies that were fined are not the companies with the worst AI systems.
-They are the companies whose systems were the hardest to explain.
+Read the high-risk provisions carefully.
+The companies most exposed are not the companies with the worst AI systems.
+They are the companies whose systems are the hardest to explain.

 The Act rewards explainability.
 The Act punishes opacity.
 A team that cannot walk a regulator through the decision chain is a team that is going to be treated like the team that deliberately obscured it, whether or not that was the intent.

-This is where the Domain Labs bet pays off.
+This is where App Data pays off.
 The workflow is the explanation.
 The explanation runs alongside the work.
 Nothing has to be reconstructed.

 What to do this quarter